 You thought you could read your dog like a book.
 Seemingly overnight, he's not the consistent canine you know and love.
-If he displays sudden behavioral changes -- whether aggression, fear, house soiling or other issues -- something is wrong.
-Getting to the bottom of it means your dog might need to see a veterinarian, canine behavioral therapist, or both.
+If he displays sudden behavioral changes – whether aggression, fear, house soiling or other issues – something is wrong.
+Getting to the bottom of behavior changes in dogs might require you to take your pet to see a veterinarian, canine behavioral therapist, or both.

 Lifestyle changes cause stress

 Dogs like familiarity in their everyday lives.
 If your pet's sudden behavioral change corresponded with a change in lifestyle, that could be the trigger.
 A move to a new house, a new baby, loss or gain of a pet in the household or change in the family structure causes stress in canines.
 Just placing its bed or water or food dish in a new place can stress a dog.

 Taking steps to correctly introduce a dog to a new home will help you avoid upsetting your pet, or at least make the transition easier for the dog.

 Even if no such obvious change occurred, is your dog's daily routine different in any way?
 Dogs like structure and familiarity.
 If your vet rules out any physical reasons for your dog's behavioral change, ask her to recommend a canine behavioral therapist.

 Aging dogs suffer from some of the same behavioral changes as aging people – including the onset of dementia and cognitive dysfunction syndrome, according to the American Kennel Club.
 This might cause you to notice a dog personality change with age.
 Common behavioral changes in elderly canines include house soiling, sleep pattern disruption – such as walking around and vocalizing at night – sudden fears, clinginess, separation anxiety, aggression and compulsive, repetitive actions.